 My dating life improved (having a cool project you’re working on is attractive, it turns out), my speaking became concise, and I was opened to a variety of ideas I wouldn’t have otherwise considered (like the concept for this article which is a result of insights from many of my guests).

-Every other time I’ve created something I’ve had similar experiences – creating things is a magnet for new connections (like the guests on my podcast, Brian Rose of London Real, and TEDx speakers), learning (like the Android app I figured out how to make), and opportunities (like getting to have lunch at the UK Houses of Parliament in London with a local politician).
+Every other time I’ve created something I’ve had similar experiences – creating things is a magnet for new connections (like the guests on my podcast, top influencers, and TEDx speakers), learning (like the Android app I figured out how to make), and opportunities (like getting to have lunch at the UK Houses of Parliament in London with a local politician).